 What Happens If My Medical Bills Are More Than PIP

 Even with no health insurance, many doctors will continue to treat you, and will provide a bill for excess medical bill to your lawyer at the completion of your treatment.
 Doctors who are familiar with treating people involved in a car accident are familiar with this process and will not turn away an injured patient just because PIP has run out.
 These excess medicals are recoverable in an action against the at fault party for your car accident.
 Additionally, any out of pocket or unreimbursed medical expenses can be recovered in a suit against the negligent party.

 The Bottom Line

 If you were injured in a car accident, you can and should see a doctor, regardless of whether you have health insurance or not.
-You will in most instances be covered under PIP, but it gets confusing, so your best bet is always to call a top personal injury law firm to help you get the medical care you need and get you maximum dollar recovery for your injury case.
+You will in most instances be covered under PIP, but it gets confusing, so your best bet is always to call a top car accident law firm to help you get the medical care you need and get you maximum dollar recovery for your injury case.